 - Outcome 4 from Standard 7.04: Students will gain valuable practical hands-on work experience aimed at enhancing students’ knowledge and skill at the program delivery, supervisory, and executive levels of the parks, recreation, and tourism field.

 - Outcome 4 Assessment Method: Students submit a professional internship portfolio containing artifacts that support the completion of identified internship goals and objectives.
 Goals and objectives, developed in conjunction with the site supervisor, reflect key areas related to administration, program planning. supervision, and community and public relations.

 - Outcome 4 Benchmark: 75% of the students will score 73% or higher on the assignment.

 - Outcome Result: In 2022, 100% of the students scored at or above 73% on the assignment.
 The overall mean grade for the assignment was a 90%.

 Parks, Recreation, and Leisure Studies – COAPRT Annual Report

 CHEA requires accredited institutions to inform the public about "degree and accreditation mills."
 Cautions concerning these are summarized in a video that can be viewed on the CHEA website.

-According to CHEA, degree mills and accreditation mills mislead and harm.
+According to CHEA, degree mills, and accreditation mills mislead and harm.
 In the United States, degrees and certificates from mills may not be acknowledged by other institutions when students seek to transfer or go to graduate school.
 Employers may not acknowledge degrees and certificates from degree mills when providing tuition assistance for continuing education.
 "Accreditation" from an accreditation mill can mislead students and the public about the quality of an institution or program.
-In the presence of degree mills and accreditation mills, students may spend a good deal of money and receive neither an education nor a useable credential.
+In the presence of degree mills and accreditation mills, students may spend a good deal of money and receive neither an education nor a usable credential.